sebbacon/respire/views/courses/asthma.md

-### Certificate in the diagnosis and management of asthma
+### Certificate in the Diagnosis and Management of asthma

 This accredited course is suitable for Health Care Professionals who are caring for people with asthma (adults and paediatrics).